geo-ant/blog/_posts/2024-07-20-bayesian-nonlinear-least-squares.md

 the sum of squares, as opposed to e.g. the sum of absolutes or 4th powers?
 What exactly do the weights represent?
 What are the statistical properties of the best fit parameters?
-What is the confidence band (or _credible interval_ to be more precise) of the best model after the fit?
+What is the confidence band (or _credible interval_ to be more precise) around the best model after the fit?
 We'll try and answer this by building nonlinear least squares from the ground up.

 ## 1.1 Helpful Identities